-And now for the neckline for River versions 2 & 4!
-For the woven versions, we are going to do a bias bound neckline (if you’re working on one of the knit versions, you’ll need the neckband tutorial).
+And now for the neckline for River view B & D!
+For the woven versions, we are going to do a bias-bound neckline (if you’re working on one of the knit versions, you’ll need the neckband tutorial).
 If you’ve ever done the bias facing on other patterns, this is almost like that, just it will be a binding instead, visible from the outside!

-You’ll first need to prepare your bias strip facing. (note – you can also use store bought 1/2” double fold bias tape. but a pattern piece to create your own is provided and what I’ll be showing here).
+You’ll first need to prepare your bias strip facing. (note – you can also use store-bought 1/2” double-fold bias tape. but a pattern piece to create your own is provided what I’ll be showing here).

 Place two strips together, right sides together, at a right angle.
 Sew diagonally as shown above.
 Trim back the seam allowance and press open.
 This creates one long strip.